$382,064Average Value$232Average Price per Sq Ft1Home For Sale

 Cybersecurity and sports marketing

-Five public schools serve the students of Lemont.
-Oakwood Elementary School received a B on Niche, and River Valley Elementary received an A-minus.
-Old Quarry Middle School received an A-minus.
-Lemont High School received an A-plus overall rating and is ranked the 45th best public high school in Illinois, according to Niche.
+Five public schools serve the area's students.
+Oakwood Elementary School receives a B on Niche, and River Valley Elementary gets an A-minus.
+Old Quarry Middle School earns an A-minus.
+Lemont High School has an A-plus.
 Lemont High has a large selection of career and technical education electives, from business law and cybersecurity to desktop publishing and sports and entertainment marketing.

 River Valley School is a highly-rated, public school located in Lemont, IL.